HarisHodzicnt/Q-Posts-Comments/README.md

 ## How to Run

+Create a `.env` file and copy contents from `sample-env` to the newly created file.

 ### Using Docker, prod version

 If you have Docker installed on your machine, follow these steps: